 Kid-friendly Redwood Discovery Museum’s annual Perilous Plunge sees local do-gooders and risk-takers plunging into the icy Humboldt Bay for charity.
 The 2020 version was virtual but still just as stimulating.

 The one-day Eureka Salt and Fog Fish Fest pays homage to Eureka’s seafaring and ocean-fishing heritage while showcasing it’s best restaurants and seafood vendors with eats and bites utilizing storied recipes and local, underwater ingredients.
-(Note: cancelled for 2020).
+(Note: canceled for 2020).

-Iconic venues, music that makes you want to dance, and complementary festival shuttles make up the Redwood Coast Music Festival.
+Iconic venues, music that makes you want to dance, and complimentary festival shuttles make up the Redwood Coast Music Festival.
 You’ll find American roots music, including jazz, swing, blues, zydeco, rockabilly, swing, and country all set in both intimate and spacious venues throughout Eureka.
 (Next festival set for 2021).

 Fancy sipping on some local libations while hanging out with red pandas?
 Sequoia Park Zoo Foundation’s Brew at the Zoo includes live music, food, beer and cider, and of course, zoo animals.
 (Check back for 2021 info).